Collection history shows invalid records after attempting to upload KBART.

 While Excel is useful in many ways, it often changes the integrity of the data.

-Some examples of how MS Excel changes data include:
+Some examples of how Excel changes data include:

 - rounds/truncates decimal points